gokturkcolak/troll-projects-py/README.md

-# troll-projects-py

  Here's the apps that i coded only because i got bored